jbjohnson2/indieProject/ProjectPlan.md

 ### Spring Break 3/11-3/17

-### Week 9 - 3/18 to 3/24 -(Start of the team project) Class topic is
+### Week 9 - 3/18 to 3/24 -(Start of the team project) Class topic is RESTFul Web Services
  #### Checkpoint 3 is Due on 3/20: Deployed to AWS, at least one JSP that displays data from the database is implemented, authentication implemented, add AWS deployed app link to indie project list in student repo.
 - [ ] Double-check all checkpoint 3 items (above) are complete and visible in github.
 - [ ]
 - [ ]